 What Is the NBBO?
 National Best Bid and Offer

-The NBBO — the national best bid and offer — is the consolidated quote for a US stock: the highest price any buyer is bidding and the lowest price any seller is asking, gathered from every exchange at once.
-It is the quote your brokerage app shows, and the benchmark your broker must meet or beat when filling your order.
-Every number below is measured from real consolidated quote records, with the exact query attached.
+The NBBO, the national best bid and offer, is the consolidated quote for a US stock: the highest price any buyer is bidding and the lowest any seller is asking, across every exchange at once.
+It is the quote your app shows and the benchmark your broker must meet or beat on your order.
+Every number below comes from real quote records, query attached.

 What is the NBBO?
 A plain-English definition

-How to read an NBBO quote: prices and sizes
+How to read an NBBO quote: prices, sizes and pace

 The exact SQL behind every number